Internet-Draft OAuth Mission Progressive Authorization August 2026

 Mission Expansion for OAuth 2.0 [I-D.draft-mcguinness-oauth-mission-expansion] (the "expansion profile") defines the governed path from an authority shortfall to a new approval: a successor Mission, freshly consented, that supersedes its predecessor.
 Every expansion under that profile is adjudicated by a fresh human approval.
 For a task whose growth is anticipated, that discipline has a human cost: each expansion is another approval moment, and an Approver asked too often stops reading what is asked (the consent-fatigue residual of [I-D.draft-mcguinness-mission-security-model]).
 This profile is the structural mitigation: one considered consent to a ceiling replaces many hurried consents to increments, without widening what any single Mission actively holds.

-This document is OPTIONAL and experimental: adopt it for evaluation, not as a stable interface.
-It removes the per-expansion human from a consented envelope, which is the highest-consequence capability in the expansion family; deploy it only with the rate bounds, prohibited-class rules, and audit linkage this document requires, and prefer plain expansion where task authority can be anticipated per step.
+This document is optional and experimental: adopt it for evaluation, not as a stable interface.
+It removes the per-expansion human from a consented envelope, which is the highest-consequence capability in the expansion family.
+This document therefore conditions the capability on the rate bounds, prohibited-class rules, and audit linkage it requires, and plain expansion remains the better fit where task authority can be anticipated per step.

 A Mission Issuer that does not implement this document adjudicates every expansion as a fresh human approval and is a fully conforming expansion-capable Mission Issuer ([I-D.draft-mcguinness-oauth-mission-expansion]).
 Nothing here places a new requirement back on the expansion profile or the issuance profile.